beeware/beeware/docs/tutorial/tutorial-3.rst

       binaries.
 This involves downloading a lot of system packages.
 On future runs, this Docker image will be re-used.

+    .. admonition:: Possible Docker error on Ubuntu

+      If you encounter a Docker permissions error, you may need to create a Docker group.

   .. group-tab:: Windows

     .. code-block:: doscon